PastelPrism/the-odin-project/README.md

 ## 🎓 Curriculum Overview

-The curriculum of the Odin Project - Foundations Curriculum consist of 5 real-life projects between the information and lectures that is given.
+The curriculum of the Odin Project - Foundations Curriculum consist of 5 real-life projects between the information, challenges and excercises and lectures that are given.

 ## 📁 Projects